Change Mouse & Trackpad preferences for accessibility on Mac

 If you use a non-Apple mouse, the driver software that came with your mouse may prevent this option from working as expected.
 For information, see the documentation for your mouse.

-Scrolling speed: Adjust the speed at which you scroll through documents and windows using the trackpad.
+Scrolling speed: The speed at which you scroll through documents and windows using the trackpad.

-Scrolling: Select the tickbox to turn scrolling on or off.
-Click the pop-up menu, then choose an option to control what happens when you lift your finger from the trackpad:
+Scrolling: Turn scrolling on or off.
+Choose an option to control what happens when you lift your finger from the trackpad:

 Click to set options for your mouse:

-Scrolling speed: Adjust the speed at which you scroll through documents and windows using the mouse.
+Scrolling speed: The speed at which you scroll through documents and windows using the mouse.

-Scrolling: Select the tickbox to turn scrolling on or off (for a mouse such as a Magic Mouse).
-Click the pop-up menu, then choose an option to control what happens when you lift your finger from the mouse:
+Scrolling: Turn scrolling on or off (for a mouse such as a Magic Mouse).
+Choose an option to control what happens when you lift your finger from the mouse: